thevalentinedev/personal-portfolio/README.md

-# 💼 Valentine Ohalebo — Personal Portfolios
+# 💼 Valentine Ohalebo — Personal Portfolio

 Welcome to the source code of my personal developer portfolio — [codebyval.ca](https://codebyval.ca).
 This portfolio is built to showcase my work, technical skills, and background as a creative frontend developer focused on execution.